Planit-001/react-frontend/README.md

     - react native app

 Design improvements:
+  - add lightbulb to toggle dark mode in header
   - adapt calendar components styling for night mode
   - add a question mark icon button that reveals a popup that describes the page function
   - disappear drawer on mobile